 See these little beauties??
 They’re just one rise away from being this.

 After baking, enjoy while hot with a nice slather of butter or store up to 4 days for later.
 This bread is my absolute favorite for making croutons.
-It provide a nice crunch and adds are great flavor to salads without being overpowering.
+It provides a nice crunch and adds are great flavor to salads without being overpowering.

 Honey Wheat Brown Bread is sweet, tender wheat bread with subtle taste of honey and molasses.